sharonw4769/CYOA/README.md

 # Amusement Parks
 ## Giving free tickets to families!!!
-The purpose of this project is to work on collaboration and practice linking files together.
+The purpose of this project is to practice collaboration and linking files together.

 ---
 Click [here](home.md) to begin!